paulsump/futurama_quiz/README.md

 - perhaps use backup json assets because the API has been so unstable today?
 I don't want it to go wrong on the day.
 - use questionsErrorMessage and charactersErrorMessage in test.
+Maybe on ui too?
 - More obvious Character, Quiz and Restart Quiz buttons.
 - Run on Android 7 (API 24) or greater.